networkop/docker-topo/README.md

   - ["Device-A:Interface-2", "Device-B:Interface-2", "cvp-1"]
   - ["Device-A:Interface-3", "Host-1:Interface-1", "host-2", "host3:Interface-2:192.168.0.10/24"]
 ```
-Each connected device, or link endpoint, is encoded as "<DeviceName>:<InterfaceName>:<IP>" with the following constraints:
+Each connected device, or link endpoint, is encoded as "DeviceName:InterfaceName:IP" with the following constraints:

-* **DeviceName** determines which docker image is going to be used by case-insensitive matching the following strings:
+* **DeviceName** determines which docker image is going to be used by (case-insensitive) matching of the following strings:
   * **host** - alpine-host image is going to be used
   * **cvp** - cvp image is going to be used
   * For anything else Arista cEOS image will be used
 * **InterfaceName** does not have to match the actual link name inside the container, only the sequence number has to match.
-(Internally all links are sorted alphabetically before being attached)
+(Internally all links are sorted alphabetically before being attached).
+Also see notes for v2 **veth** driver.
 * **IP** - Optional parameter that works **ONLY** for alpine-host devices.
-This will attempt to configre a provided IP address inside a container.
+This will attempt to configure a provided IP address inside a container.

 ## Topology file v2
 Each link in a `links` array is a dictionary in the following format: